domsson/nuru-web/README.md

 Images usually have a way of encoding the absence of pixel data; also known as transparency.
-In case of text mode images, the same can be achieved by printing a space characters without a background color.
+In case of text mode images, the same can be achieved by printing a space character without a background color.
 This would mean that the terminal will simply display its native background color and nothing else.

 In a nuru file, this is not necessarily encoded as the actual space character,